Every 35 seconds, someone chooses MORE THAN ^

 8. Bicycles

+If you need cover for your bike away from your home, you'll need personal possessions cover.
 With this additional cover, your bikes will be covered anywhere in the UK and for up to 90 days abroad.

-Get adequate cover
+Get the right cover

 Learn more about our home insurance and all our cover options